- Business Feng Shui

-Sad to say today’s feng shui practice is not moving in tandem with breakthrough science.
-Some still believed in the myth on key collection day to roll pineapples and deposit money on Li Chun.
+Sad to say today’s feng shui practice is not progressing in line with science.
+Some still believed in the myth rolling of pineapples on key collection day or deposit money on Li Chun or wearing red on the 1st day of cny.
+Most mixed up between feng shui and Chinese customs.
 Here i attempt to explain certain concepts of feng shui by science & objective reasoning.

 Instead of keeping an open mind, people view life problem ONLY through feng shui or bazi optics.